 This information is used to: verify site conditions; provide design parameters for manure storage facilities and mortality disposal plans; and support the nutrient management plan.
 Developers should anticipate that application preparation may take up to one year.

 Review and Decision: The application is reviewed by the Saskatchewan Ministry of Agriculture and other referral agencies.
-The Saskatchewan Ministry of Agriculture allows up to 40 days for referral agencies to identify their regulatory requirements and any environmental sensitivities not addressed in the application.
+The referral agencies are provided opportunity to identify their regulatory requirements and are provided up to 40 days to submit commentson environmental sensitivities not addressed in the application.

 These agencies may include: